- The Benefits Of HGH

-It is an important element in the immune system, and is used to promote healing
+It is an important element in the immune system, and is used to promote healing and cell regeneration.

 It also helps control your metabolism and influences how your body processes food.
 When HGH levels are higher, our body tends to convert food into usable energy and lean muscle mass.
 When they are lower, as in your twenties and when you reach middle age, food is more likely to be converted into fat.